Indezine Logo

 The moment you drag a shape, picture, or text box close to lining up with another object, or close to matching its spacing, a thin red dotted line pops up to say "right here, this is the spot."
 No grid to count, no ruler to squint at, no guesswork involved.
 Think of it as PowerPoint's version of a spirit level, except instead of tracking one bubble, it's comparing the edges and distances of every object on your slide, instantly, so your layout looks deliberate rather than nudged into place by trial and error.

-Similarly, PowerPoint quietly assists whenever you move, resize, or align objects on a slide.
+PowerPoint quietly assists whenever you move, resize, or align objects on a slide.
+This is the magic of Smart Guides.
 As you nudge a shape into position, adjust its size, or arrange multiple elements, dotted guidelines appear to indicate the closest alignment point, as shown in Figure 1, below.

 Smart guides appear while repositioning